juju/juju-gui/docs/process.rst

 - Review cards in "Weekly review" lane.

-  - If a card with a problem (e.g. active more than 24 hours), why did it happen?
+  - If a card had a problem (e.g. active more than 24 hours), why did it happen?
 Consider applying five whys or similar analysis.
   - If a topic card, let the person with the topic lead discussion.